 By 1947, 2700 years have passed since the first Assyrian exile.
 The original prophesy in Deuteronomy 28:64 of “I’ll scatter you among all people… from the one end of the earth unto the other end of the earth” has now been fulfilled.

 So, you are probably thinking to yourself: “This history of the exiles and expulsions is very interesting, but where is the proof of the inverse prophesy?”
 (Remember?
-The one about gathering the exiles from the far reaches of the earth and bringing them back to their homeland or the universal recognition of the one nature of God?).
+The one about gathering the exiles from the far reaches of the earth and bringing them back to their homeland and the universal recognition of the one nature of G-d).

-Wonder no more!
 In what looks like the self-reassembly scene from the Iron Giant, over the past 100 years, the decedents of the exiles are finally starting to make their way back home.
 Need some proof?
-By 1948, against all odds, the State of Israel is re-established, the land is reclaimed, and Hebrew, as a spoken language is resurrected.
-Furthermore, consider the stories of some of the returning exiles, a remote and apparently completely unrelated groups like: Bnei Menashe, Bene Ephraim, Bene Israel, Pashtun, ye-Ityoppya Ayhudi, Bakwa Dishi, The Lemba people, and Kaifeng.
-All of these have an oral traditions that claim that they are the descendents of the Judean exiles or the ten lost tribes.
+By 1948, against all the odds, the State of Israel is re-established, the land is reclaimed, and Hebrew, as a spoken language is resurrected.
+Furthermore, consider the stories of some of the returning exiles, a remote and apparently completely unrelated groups like: Beta Israel, Bnei Menashe, Bene Ephraim, Bene Israel, Pashtun, ye-Ityoppya Ayhudi, Bakwa Dishi, The Lemba people, and Kaifeng.
+All of these have an oral traditions that claim that they are the descendants of the Judean exiles or the ten lost tribes.

-Ok, so what about the universal recognition of the “one nature of God” prophesy?
+Ok, so what about the universal recognition of the “one nature of G-d” prophesy?
 This one takes the cake!
 Check out the video below, recorded in a remote village in Papua New Guinea.
-It shows the native community reciting one of the oldest biblical affirmation prayers about the unity of God.
+It shows the native community reciting one of the oldest biblical affirmation prayers about the unity of G-d.

 The words for this song come from the text found in Deuteronomy 6:4:

-Hear, O Israel: the LORD our God, the LORD is one
+Hear, O Israel: the LORD our G-d, the LORD is one